 The Council is also required to complete an Annual Accountability & Governance Return (AGAR) which includes the findings of the Internal Auditor, together with Governance Statements and Financial Statements.
 The AGAR is then submitted to another independent external auditor for examination.

-The Accounting Statements and the AGAR have been reviewed by the Council's External Auditors (Messrs Littlejohn LLC of Canary Wharf, London) and they have reported their findings.
+The Council's Financial Statements and AGAR were approved at a meeting of the Full Council held on 13th August 2020 and have now been submitted to the Council's External Auditors (Messrs Littlejohn LLC of Canary Wharf, London).

 Year Ending 31st March 2020

-The Council's Financial Statements and Annual Accountability & Governance Return (AGAR) submission for the year-ending 31st March 2018 were approved by Council at its meeting on Thursday 28th June 2018.
+The Council's Financial Statements and Annual Accountability & Governance Return (AGAR) submission for the year-ending 31st March 2020 were approved by the Full Council at its meeting held on Thursday 13th August 2020.

 Financial Statements 2019-2020